News Article Archive

 Grant benefits Northeast Mississippi communities (08/24/2012) Writer: Leah Barbour

-When the Tanglefoot Trail opens next year, commerce and traffic are expected to increase in seven Northeast Mississippi communities.
+When the Tanglefoot Trail opens in 2013, commerce and traffic are expected to increase in seven Northeast Mississippi communities.

 Alumnus Bryant's work exhibited in month-long show (08/23/2012) Writer: Margaret Kovar

 A solo exhibition by Mississippi State alumnus Will Bryant will run Aug.
 28-Oct.
 3 in the McComas Hall Gallery.